 About The Study

-Since a previous study had found coarse wrinkles to be among the strongest signals of perceived age in Chinese women, a group of researchers tested the popular filler, along with Restylane for comparison, in 124 Chinese women and men.
-For the study, the researchers assessed the severity of each participant's nasolabial folds on a scale of 1 to 5.
-Doctors treated each participant with Juvederm Ultra Plus on one side and Restylane on the other side, then followed up after one month, six months, nine months, and a year.
-After one month, the participants were allowed to have a touch-up treatment up to 1.5 ml, up to 0.5 ml per nasolabial fold if needed.
+A group of researchers has evaluated the effectiveness of both Juvederm and Restylane in treating nasolabial folds in 124 Chinese men and women.
+For the study, the severity of each participant's nasolabial folds was evaluated on a scale of 1 to 5.
+Doctors treated each participant with Juvederm Ultra Plus on one side and Restylane on the other side, following up after one month, six months, nine months, and a year.
+After one month, the participants were allowed to have a touch-up treatment of up to 0.5 ml per nasolabial fold if needed.

-The practitioner performing the injections determined how much filler they needed to use for effective treatment, and it turns out that Restylane required an average of 1.0 ml of filler, ranging from 0.3 ml to 1.5 ml, while Juvederm only required an average of 0.8 ml of filler, ranging from 0.3 ml to 1.5 ml.
-Slightly fewer Juvederm patients required follow-up treatments after one month, at 27 versus 29.
-It seems that Juvederm required less volume for treatment, a potential advantage for practitioners or their patients who are hoping to save money by using less filler.
+The practitioner performing the injections determined how much filler was needed for effective treatment.
+Restylane required an average of 1.0 ml of filler, ranging from 0.3 ml to 1.5 ml, while Juvederm required an average of 0.8 ml of filler, ranging from 0.3 ml to 1.5 ml.
+A smaller number of Juvederm patients required follow-up treatments after one month, at 27 versus 29.
+Juvederm required less volume for treatment, a potential advantage for patients who are hoping to save money by purchasing a smaller amount of filler.

 Although Restylane did have one device malfunction, Juvederm had none.
-Almost twice as many initial Juvederm injections were rated as very easy to handle, so it seems more practitioners enjoyed using Juvederm than Restylane.
+Almost twice as many initial Juvederm injections were rated as very easy to handle by practitioners.

-The main goal of the study was to evaluate the effectiveness of Juvederm Ultra Plus for treating nasolabial folds.
+The main goal of the study was to evaluate the effectiveness of Juvederm Ultra Plus when treating nasolabial folds.
 Six months after treatment, 90.4% of the Juvederm recipients had at least one point improvement in their nasolabial fold severity.
 This is compared to 89.6% of the Restylane recipients.
-It seems that in the Chinese population, Juvederm may be more effective at correcting nasolabial folds, resulting in a more youthful appearance.
+In the Chinese population, Juvederm may be more effective at correcting nasolabial folds, resulting in a more youthful appearance.

 Although the doctors saw measurable improvements in their patient's wrinkles, what matters most is how the patients feel about their treatment.
-As the six month mark, 87.3% of Juvederm patients reported visible improvements versus 83.9% of Restylane patients.
+At the six month mark, 87.3% of Juvederm patients reported visible improvements versus 83.9% of Restylane patients.
 Almost half of the study participants noticed a difference between the fold treated with Juvederm and the fold treated with Restylane, and of these patients, 62.1% preferred the nasolabial fold injected with Juvederm.
-It seems that patients were happier with their Juvederm results.
+Overall, patients were happier with their Juvederm results.

-This study seems to suggest Juvederm Ultra Plus is better for treating nasolabial folds than Restylane, at least in Chinese patients.
-More practitioners found Juvederm to be easy to use, less filler was required, there were fewer severe side effects, and practitioners and patients seemed to see better results with Juvederm versus Restylane.
-All this adds up to suggest Juvederm may be a better choice in this type of wrinkle with this demographic.
+This study suggests that Juvederm Ultra Plus is better for treating nasolabial folds than Restylane, at least in Chinese patients.
+Practitioners found that Juvederm is easy to use, requires less filler, has fewer severe side effects, and offers better results.